Bismuth subsalicylate/metronidazole/tetracycline (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Do not drink alcoholic beverages or other products that have propylene glycol while you are using this medicine and for 3 days after you stop.
+- Do not drink alcohol or other products that have propylene glycol while you are using this medicine and for 3 days after you stop.

-- Avoid taking this medicine with milk or other dairy products.
+- Do not take this medicine with milk or other dairy products.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you have kidney disease, liver disease, nerve problems, seizures, or a history of blood disorders.
+- Tell your doctor if you have kidney disease, liver disease, nerve problems, or a history of blood disorders or seizures.

 - This medicine may make you dizzy or have trouble seeing clearly.
-Do not drive, use machines, or do anything else that could be dangerous until you know how this medicine affects you.
+Do not drive or do anything that could be dangerous until you know how this medicine affects you.

 - This medicine should not be given to children, especially if they have or are recovering from the chicken pox or flu.
 Children can develop a rare but serious condition called Reye syndrome if given this medicine.

 - Birth control pills may not work well while you are using this combination of medicines.
-To avoid pregnancy, use another form of birth control.
+Use a different form of birth control to prevent pregnancy.